amiralito/Protenix_Colab/README.md

 Google Drive, and the outputs are wired straight into downstream interface scoring (**ipSAE**), PAE export for **ChimeraX**, and an interactive **MolView** model browser.

+* Protenix-v2 is still not publicly accessible but has been integrated into these Colab notebooks.
+You can still use the previous versions available in the same notebooks.

 ## Contents

 | File | What it is |